LegendPikachuYT/Bewakoof/README.md

 Now Install All The Requirements Using

-`pip -m install -r requirements.txt`
+`python -m pip install -r requirements.txt`

 # How To Use